survivejs/webpack-book/manuscript/styling/02_separating_css.md

 Using this setup, you can still benefit from the HMR during development.
 For a production build, it's possible to generate a separate CSS, though. `HtmlWebpackPlugin` picks it up automatically and injects it into `index.html`.

-T> If you are using _CSS Modules_, remember to tweak `use` accordingly as discussed in the _Loading Styles_ chapter.
+T> If you are using _CSS Modules_, remember to tweak `use` as discussed in the _Loading Styles_ chapter.
 You can maintain separate setups for standard CSS and CSS Modules so that they get loaded through discrete logic.

 T> You can drop the `loadCSS` function now as it won't be needed anymore.
 The setup above replaces it entirely.